Dynamics of a collection of active particles on a two-dimensional periodic undulated surface: Discussion

 \section{Discussion}

 } We have studied the dynamics and steady state of a collection of AP moving on a two-dimensional periodically undulated surface.
 The activity of the particle is present due to an internal energy mechanism, which introduces an active friction \cite{sg}, which enhances the particle motion when it slows down and suppresses the motion when it tries to accelerate.
-The activity $v_0$ and SU $\bar{h}$ are the two control parameters of the system.
+The activity $\bar{v_0}$ and SU $\bar{h}$ are the two control parameters of the system.
 On the flat surface, $\bar{h}=0$, dynamics of the particle is like PRW with initial ballistic to late time crossover to diffusion.
-The crossover time increases by increasing $v_0$.
+The crossover time increases by increasing $\bar{v_0}$.
 On the undulated surface we find a systematic deviation from PRW and particle shows the transient arrest in different surface minima.
-Due to this, the MSD shows a plateau for small $v_0$ and larger $\bar{h}$.
-The particle does three types of motion: (i) confined (C), (ii) from initial subdiffusion to late time diffusion (SbD) and (iii) initial superdiffusion to late time diffusion (SpD).
-We draw a phase diagram in the plane of ($v_0$, $\bar{h}$).
-Hence final state and route to the late time dynamics of the particle very much depend on its activity and surface characteristics.
-And even for very small activity $v_0 \sim 0.2$ and high $\bar{h}=1.0$, dynamics of particle is diffusive at late times.\\ Although the system is highly nonequilibrium, we find that for moderate $\bar{h} \lesssim 0.2$ the Green-Kubo relation is satisfied between the effective diffusivity and velocity auto-correlation function. \\ Hence we find that particle moving on the periodic undulate surface shows interesting features as well as for a certain range of parameters an effective equilibrium can be established.
-Our study is limited for periodic surface, it will be interesting to find the behaviour of particles on the surface with random maxima and minima which is naturally present in many biological systems \cite{biological}
+Due to this, the MSD shows a plateau for small $\bar{v_0}$ and larger $\bar{h}$.
+The particle shows the three types of motion: (i) confined (C), (ii) from initial subdiffusion to late time diffusion (SbD) and (iii) initial superdiffusion to late time diffusion (SpD).
+We draw a phase diagram in the plane of ($\bar{v_0}$, $\bar{h}$).
+Hence final state and route to the late time dynamics of the particle very much depend on its activity and surface characteristics. \\ Although the system is highly nonequilibrium, we find that for moderate $\bar{h} \lesssim 0.2$ the Green-Kubo relation is satisfied between the effective diffusivity and velocity auto-correlation function. \\ Our study provides a phase diagram for AP moving under active friction.
+For finite activity the late time dynamics is diffusive, but route to diffusion is different and depends on surface characteristics and activity.
+Whereas on the flat surface motion is always like PRW.
+Hence our study provide the characteristics of AP moving on periodic surface.
+Our work shows that different types of motion can be generated by tuning the surface and particle interaction.
+Hence these results can be used for various technological and pharmaceutical applications of AP.\\ The current study is limited for the periodic surface, it will be interesting to find the behaviour of particles on the surface with random maxima and minima which is present in many biological systems \cite{biological}.